What are the Components of an Omnichannel Customer Journey?

 Agents are empowered to do their jobs well

 The 2018 Microsoft Global Customer Service Survey Report found that 66% of respondents say they actively use 3 or more channels.
-As customers jump from channel to channel, especially during the course of a single service inquiry, contact center agents need to be armed with relevant information if they want to consistently get to first-time resolution.
+As customers jump from channel to channel, especially during the course of a single service inquiry, contact center agents need to be armed with relevant information if they want to consistently get to a first-time resolution.

 A whopping 76% among that same global group stated they expect call center agents to know their contact, product, and service information.